CDCgov/data-exchange-fhir/source/fhir-facade/src/README.md

 # Steps
 - Step 1: Update appsettings.Development.json file.
 "RunEnvironment": Needs to be set to "Local"."LocalDevFolder" needs to be set to the location you want the Bundle file to be saved.
 - Step 2: OneCDPFHIRFacade.csproj under <DefineConstants>runLocal</DefineConstants> needs to be set to "RunLocal".
-- Steo 3: Run application by pressing Start Application (F5).
+- Step 3: Run application by pressing Start Application (F5).
 - Step 4: In postman under body, either past a raw Bundle or upload file under form-data.
 Key needs to be "file" of type File.
 - Step 5: Sent a Post request to http://localhost:5215/Bundle